vimode/frontend-mentor-challenges/clipboard-landing-page/README.md

 ## Experience, Challenges and Learning

 Challenge was long but done much easier with grid.
 I forced myself to use a lot of general styling so not to repeat myself further along.
-I think it helped a lot as at the end as my CSS ended being very short for such a long landing/home page like this.
+I think it helped a lot as at the end as my CSS ended up  being very short for such a long landing/home page.
 I also added some transitions and some extra hover effects on the buttons.

-I learned a really nice way to position images in anyway you want using `object-position` [MDN Link](https://developer.mozilla.org/en-US/docs/Web/CSS/object-position)
+I learned a really nice way to position images in any way you want using `object-position` [MDN Link](https://developer.mozilla.org/en-US/docs/Web/CSS/object-position)

-In this challenge, the image in the desktop view had to be cut off, I used the following CSS properties to move it off the viewport as per the design specs.
+In this challenge, the image in the desktop view had to be cut off at the edge of the window, I used the following CSS properties to move it off the viewport as per the design specs.
 ```
 .itemOne .itemOne_content_list:nth-child(2) img {
     object-fit:cover;